 •Support for MRU for DL/UL OFDMA if DL/UL OFDMA operation is supported

-—The NSTR mobile AP MLD is in a mobile device that is typically battery powered
+(#16957)The NSTR mobile AP MLD is in a mobile device that is typically battery powered.

 NOTE 1—An NSTR mobile AP MLD follows the same rules defined in 35.3.2 (Multi-link device addressing).

-An NSTR mobile AP MLD shall designate one link of an NSTR link pair as the primary link .
+An NSTR mobile AP MLD shall designate one link of an NSTR link pair as the primary link for the AP MLD (#15227, 15727).
 The other link of the NSTR link pair is the nonprimary link.
 When the NSTR mobile AP MLD intends to change the channel/operating class for the primary link, it shall perform channel switch procedure.
 The NSTR mobile AP MLD shall schedule for transmissions of Beacon and Probe Response frames and group addressed Data frames only on the primary link.

 NOTE 2—An NSTR mobile AP MLD that intends to switch its primary and nonprimary links performs a simultaneous channel switch on the primary link and nonprimary link following procedures defined in 11.8.8 (Selecting and advertising a new channel), 11.8.9 (Channel Switch Announcement element operation), 11.9 (Extended channel switching (ECS)), and 35.3.19.3 (NSTR mobile AP MLD multi-link procedures for channel switching, extended channel switching, and channel quieting).